 Washington DC Attorneys at Law

-The attorneys at Paley Rothman, one of the leading regional law firms in the D.C. area, have provided creative legal solutions for their clients for more than 45 years.
+The attorneys at Paley Rothman, one of the leading regional law firms in the D.C. area, have provided creative legal solutions for their clients for 50 years.

 The law firm of Paley Rothman is a full-service law firm which provides a wide range of legal counsel and representation to businesses and individuals in such diverse and demanding practice areas as commercial litigation, employment law, family law, employee benefits, real estate, project development, ERISA and retirement plans, regulatory law & litigation, insurance recovery, tax, corporate, appellate practice, alternative dispute resolution, and government relations, among others.
 Paley Rothman has one of the largest groups of estate planning, estate and trust administration and estate litigation attorneys in the Washington D.C. area.
 The attorneys at Paley Rothman cater to the legal needs of District of Columbia (D.C.) businesses including providing support for government contractors with government relations and bid protests guidance, for professionals, including a major emphasis on attorneys and health care professionals, manufacturers, internet and high-tech biotechnology, high-growth companies, and associations.
 Click here for a listing of our practice groups.

 Now totaling more than 40 attorneys, the firm embraces the time-honored virtues of integrity and hard work, and has earned a reputation that makes our clients and us proud.
 Our clients have a broad range of business and personal legal needs.
 The lawyers at Paley Rothman have received numerous honors and awards, including Best Law Firms, Best Lawyers in America, Top Attorneys for Bethesda Magazine and Washingtonian magazine, and D.C., Maryland and Virginia Super Lawyers and Rising Stars.
 Several attorneys have also been voted in by their peers as Fellows of their respective American Colleges, including the American College of Employee Benefits Counsel, the American College of Tax Counsel, the American College of Trust and Estate Counsel, American College of Trial Lawyers, and the American College of Matrimonial Lawyers.